Master of Science in Nursing in the Field of Adult-Gerontology Primary Care Nurse Practitioner

 - New Student Orientation—To assist in the transition to GW, the School of Nursing will host a mandatory orientation for all new students.
 The New Student Orientation is a vital first step towards academic success.
 It is designed to empower students with the knowledge and tools needed to be successful in the School of Nursing.
 Students become familiar with various campus academic resources, program requirements, course registration, online technology, and student expectations.
 Students will have the opportunity to meet other students, faculty members, consult with advisors, visit the campus, and tour local attractions.
 Orientation typically takes place the 2nd or 3rd week in August.

 - NURS 6222—Advanced Health Assessment and Diagnostic Reasoning --All nurse practitioner students are expected to come to campus towards the end of the health assessment course to be tested on history and physical examination skills in the simulation center.
 On-campus training is also provided utilizing GW teaching assistants.
 Seminars are presented that strengthen diagnostic reasoning skills.
-This on-campus experience typically takes place over a 4-5 day period towards the end of April.
+This on-campus experience typically takes place over a 4 to 5 day period towards the end of April.

 - NURS 6225 – AGPCNP II: Adolescent and Adult and NURS 6231-FNP 2: Lifespan Primary Care/Diagnosis/Management—All nurse practitioner students are expected to come to campus towards the end of the AGPCNP II/FNP 2 courses to be tested on clinical reasoning skills in the simulation center.
 On-campus seminars include reading 12 lead EKGs, radiological interpretation, and a hands on suturing/wound care workshop.
-This on-campus experience typically takes place over a 4-5 day period in early November.
+This on-campus experience typically takes place over a 4 to 5 day period in early November.

 Please note that students are responsible for all travel-related expenses.
 See the Visiting Campus website for more information about visiting GW.